 How to Make Almond Flour Cookies For The Holidays

 This recipe is so easy!
+You will want to make almond flour chocolate chip cookies all season long.
 And the cookies bake very quickly so you’re done (prep + cooking time) in twenty minutes.

 - two cups almond flour or almond meal (I use almond flour love Bob’s Red Mill!)